o1-labs/docs2/docs/zkapps/snarkyjs-reference/README.md

 ▸ **method**<`T`\>(`target`, `methodName`, `descriptor`): `void`

-A decorator to use in a zkapp to mark a method as callable by anyone.
+A decorator to use in a zkApp to mark a method as callable by anyone.
-You can use inside your zkapp class as:
+You can use inside your zkApp class as:

 ```
 \@method myMethod(someArg: Field) {